devRant-Community/awesome-devrant/README.md

 - Swift
   - [devRant-Swift](https://github.com/troligtvis/devRant) - A Swift wrapper for the devRant API

-_There are probably some that I've missed.
-Sorry._

 #### Websites
 - [devRant-Stats](https://devrant-stats.github.io) - See Statistics for your devRant-Profile.
 Graphs, Live Stats, future projections and more!
 - [devRant-Docs](https://devrant-docs.github.io) - A unofficial but very extensive DevRant-API Documentation with explanations, lots of examples, a testing area and even a Q&A section!
 - [rantChat](https://rantchat.github.io) - A simple but cool chatroom for devRant Users.
 Meet new people and talk about devRant, Life or other Dev-Stuff!
 (WIP)
-- [devBanner](https://devbanner.center) - devBanner creates your own personalized banner for you!
+- [devBanner](https://devbanner.center) - devBanner creates your own personalized devRant banner for you!
 - [devCredits](https://devcredits.herokuapp.com/) - An easy way to make a credits page for devRant community projects
-- [RantComics](https://github.com/devBanner/RantComics) - Make your own devRant based comics with the community!
-(WIP, paused)

 #### Plugins & Extensions
 - [devRant Chrome Extension](https://chrome.google.com/webstore/detail/un-official-devrant-chrom/nhilbnepbfofblijmiiihfkdgmnnblie) - A devRant client for Chrome for quickly browsing the feed without leaving the site